saraozn/tp/docs/UserGuide.md

 #### Listing all properties: `listprop`

-Updates the [Property List](#4-property-list) to show all properties in your database.
+Updates the [Property List](#4-property-list) to show all properties in your database for ease of viewing.

 Format: `listprop`